TJCowx/5e-homebrew-items/README.md

 A personal project that makes creating magic items and exporting them a lot simpler for 5th Edition Dungeons and Dragons Dungeon masters.

+# Versions

+## 1.1.0
+- Added Dark Theme

+## 1.0.1
+- Added mobile responsiveness

+## 1.0.0
+- Released the app to the service
+- Can now create and save items

 ## Project setup
 ```
 npm install